Improving mental health urgent and emergency care services

 - Implemented 'NHS 111, select mental health option' in Sussex in November 2022 as a first line of support for people experiencing a self-defined mental health crisis.

-- Launched 'Text SUSSEX to 85258' in July 2022 to provide a digital way for people to get help with their mental health.
-In the first year, there have 805 text-based conversations with 131 people using the service more than once.
+- Launched 'Text SUSSEX to 85258' to provide a digital way for people to get help with their mental health.

 We are working with the Crisis Resolution Home Treatment Teams to establish a new clinical model across Sussex, which includes rapid assessment and therapeutic home treatment both to prevent the need for a hospital admission and support patients to be discharged from hospital.